Renaissance Technologies LLC Sells 789,354 Shares of Gentex Co. (NASDAQ:GNTX)

-A number of other hedge funds have also recently modified their holdings of the stock.
-Maj Invest Holding A S grew its position in Gentex by 52.8% during the 4th quarter.
-Maj Invest Holding A S now owns 7,192,307 shares of the auto parts company’s stock worth $244,036,000 after acquiring an additional 2,484,802 shares during the last quarter.
-Riverbridge Partners LLC grew its position in shares of Gentex by 5.8% in the 4th quarter.
-Riverbridge Partners LLC now owns 3,910,854 shares of the auto parts company’s stock valued at $132,695,000 after buying an additional 213,226 shares during the last quarter.
-Alliancebernstein L.P. grew its position in shares of Gentex by 15.2% in the 4th quarter.
-Alliancebernstein L.P. now owns 2,103,516 shares of the auto parts company’s stock valued at $71,372,000 after buying an additional 277,073 shares during the last quarter.
-Royce & Associates LP grew its position in shares of Gentex by 1.3% in the 4th quarter.
-Royce & Associates LP now owns 2,006,398 shares of the auto parts company’s stock valued at $68,077,000 after buying an additional 25,190 shares during the last quarter.
-Finally, Bernzott Capital Advisors boosted its position in shares of Gentex by 47.0% during the 3rd quarter.
-Bernzott Capital Advisors now owns 1,743,477 shares of the auto parts company’s stock valued at $44,895,000 after purchasing an additional 557,435 shares in the last quarter.
-Institutional investors and hedge funds own 81.53% of the company’s stock.
+Several other institutional investors have also made changes to their positions in GNTX.
+Amundi Pioneer Asset Management Inc. boosted its position in shares of Gentex by 1.7% during the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 149,220 shares of the auto parts company’s stock valued at $3,086,000 after purchasing an additional 2,536 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. raised its stake in Gentex by 1.2% during the 3rd quarter.
+Cambridge Investment Research Advisors Inc. now owns 58,478 shares of the auto parts company’s stock worth $1,506,000 after buying an additional 717 shares during the period.
+Exchange Traded Concepts LLC raised its stake in Gentex by 9.5% during the 3rd quarter.
+Exchange Traded Concepts LLC now owns 13,392 shares of the auto parts company’s stock worth $345,000 after buying an additional 1,167 shares during the period.
+Teacher Retirement System of Texas raised its stake in Gentex by 73.3% during the 3rd quarter.
+Teacher Retirement System of Texas now owns 14,308 shares of the auto parts company’s stock worth $368,000 after buying an additional 6,053 shares during the period.
+Finally, Hamilton Point Investment Advisors LLC raised its stake in Gentex by 1.5% during the 3rd quarter.
+Hamilton Point Investment Advisors LLC now owns 110,702 shares of the auto parts company’s stock worth $2,851,000 after buying an additional 1,617 shares during the period.
+Institutional investors own 81.53% of the company’s stock.

 In other Gentex news, CFO Kevin C. Nash sold 3,150 shares of the stock in a transaction on Monday, February 22nd.
 The stock was sold at an average price of $35.57, for a total transaction of $112,045.50.
 Following the completion of the transaction, the chief financial officer now directly owns 30,313 shares of the company’s stock, valued at $1,078,233.41.
 The sale was disclosed in a filing with the SEC, which is available through the SEC website.
 Also, Director Gary F. Goode sold 14,000 shares of the stock in a transaction on Friday, February 12th.
 The shares were sold at an average price of $35.59, for a total value of $498,260.00.
 Following the transaction, the director now directly owns 38,464 shares of the company’s stock, valued at $1,368,933.76.
 The disclosure for this sale can be found here.
 Insiders have sold 36,672 shares of company stock valued at $1,297,775 over the last ninety days.
 0.37% of the stock is currently owned by company insiders.